zoubin/xglob/README.md

 # xglob
 [promisify](https://www.npmjs.com/package/node-promisify) [glob](https://www.npmjs.com/package/glob) and support mulptiple patterns.

-Additionally, negation pattern can be function.
+Additionally, negation pattern can be function or some object with a `test` method like regular expression.
 If truthy value returned, the negation pattern matches.

 ## Usage